-In the conditions and according to the terms specified by this Alert System, the report is sent firstly, either internally or externally with a competent public authority.
-Internally, the report can be sent to the Chief Compliance Officer; and/or the Report Originator's direct or indirect manager; hereafter, together, "Alert recipients", individually "Alert recipient".
+In the conditions and according to the terms specified by this Alert System, the report is sent:

+- to the Chief Compliance Officer; and/or - the Report Originator's direct or indirect manager; - hereafter, together, "Alert recipients", individually "Alert recipient".

 In all cases the Alert recipient is required to respect the Report Originator's confidentiality, in the conditions specified in article 5.6.2.